-- assessment of performance against the requirements of the Board and Executive Charter; - measurement of performance against previously agreed key performance indicators (KPIs); and - setting new KPIs.
+- assessment of performance against the requirements of the Board and Executive Charter; - measurement of performance against previously agreed key performance indicators (KPIs); and sotting now KPIs - setting new KPIs.

 As part of the Board review noted above, this review was undertaken.